On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Results

-On the other hand, Fig. \ref{fig_AGN_NUVr} confirms that X-ray AGN host galaxies globally follow the distribution of galaxies, with a peak of their incidence in the green valley, as observed previously for optically obscured AGN host galaxies \citep[e.g.,][]{Hickox2009, Schawinski2014}.
-More interestingly, our results do show that hard X-ray dominated AGNs are the very reason why the incidence of X-ray AGNs peaks in the green valley where their fraction outranks any other kind of optically obscured AGN.
-The median fraction of hard X-ray dominated AGNs is indeed observed to rise from less than 0.2 per cent in SF galaxies up to 0.8 per cent in the green valley, and then to decrease down to less than 0.2 per cent in Q galaxies.
-Conversely, soft X-ray dominated AGNs prevail in SF and Q galaxies with a maximum of 0.4 per cent of host galaxies.
-Consistently, the stellar mass of galaxies hosting hard X-ray dominated AGNs peaks around $\Mstar$, with a median mass of $M_* = 10^{10.65}M_\odot$ and 60 per cent of these galaxies with $10^{10.4} \leq M_*/M_\odot \leq 10^{10.9}$.
+On the other hand, Fig.~\ref{fig_AGN_NUVr} confirms that X-ray AGN host galaxies globally follow the distribution of galaxies, with a peak of their incidence in the green valley, as observed previously for optically-obscured AGN host galaxies \citep[e.g.,][]{Hickox2009, Schawinski2014}.
+More interestingly, our results do show that heavily-obscured X-ray AGNs are the very reason why the incidence of X-ray AGNs peaks in the green valley where their fraction outranks any other kind of optically-obscured AGN.
+The median fraction of ($HR>-0.2$) heavily-obscured X-ray AGNs is indeed observed to rise from less than 0.2 per cent in SF galaxies up to 0.8 per cent in the green valley, and then to decrease down to less than 0.2 per cent in Q galaxies.
+Conversely, ($HR<-0.2$) unobscured X-ray AGNs prevail in SF and Q galaxies with a maximum of 0.4 per cent of host galaxies.
+Consistently, the stellar mass of galaxies hosting heavily-obscured X-ray AGNs peaks around $\Mstar$, with a median mass of $M_* \simeq 10^{10.65}M_\odot$ and 60 per cent of these galaxies with $10^{10.4} \leq M_*/M_\odot \leq 10^{10.9}$.